Tengyyy/javafx-media-player/README.md

 # javafx-media-player
 Local video/music player built with JavaFX

-Goal of this project is to build a local media player that looks and interacts similar to the YouTube video player.
+Goal of this project is to build a local media player that looks and interacts similarly to the YouTube video player.